-Fellowships are awarded in the Natural, Exact and Life Sciences and Engineering (up to 14 per year) and in the Humanities and Social Sciences (up to 9 per year).
+Fellowships are awarded in the Natural, Exact and Life Sciences and Engineering (up to 14 per year), in the Humanities and Social Sciences (up to 6 per year) and in Brain, Mind and Language (up to 5 per year).

 A triennial Rothschild Fellows Colloquium brings together the most recent cohorts of Rothschild Fellows, who meet to network and present their work to colleagues, committee members and senior academics in Israel.

-Nominations for Fellowships are submitted to the Foundation only by Israeli universities.
+Nominations for Fellowships are submitted to the Foundation by Israeli universities only.
 Candidates must comply with the requirements and application process as determined by the nominating university.